Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: I N T R O D U C T I O N

 \section{I~N~T~R~O~D~U~C~T~I~O~N}

 How does sampling (discretization over limited domains) affect what can be learned about the statistical properties of a spatial dataset?
-Geophysical data are collected following spatial patterns designed to best survey a region of interest within practical experimental constraints, such as sample cost, site accessibility, and anticipated sample quality.
-Such sampling yields datasets that are always finite and discrete, and that may possess departures from a regular (rectangular or circular), evenly-spaced, full grid.
-In our recent work \cite[]{Simons+2026}, we highlighted the importance of properly accounting for the finiteness and discretization of spatial data when characterizing the covariance structure of locally stationary, isotropic, processes, and argued for the merits of implementing a spectral-domain parametric modeling approach to do so.
-Adopting the debiased Whittle maximum-likelihood estimation strategy \cite[]{Guillaumin+2022}, we showed that aliasing, finite-field, and edge effects can be treated, resulting in the unbiased estimation of the isotropic Mat\'ern parametric covariance function, which we illustrated on completely and regularly sampled rectangular domains, for geospatial data with structure across multiple physical scales.
+Geophysical data are collected following spatial patterns designed to best survey a region of interest within practical experimental constraints, such as sampling cost, site accessibility, and anticipated measurement quality.
+Datasets in practice are always finite and discrete, often departing from regular (rectangular or circular), evenly spaced, full grids.
+Properly accounting for the finiteness and discrete nature of spatial data when attempting to characterize the second-order, i.e., correlation, structure, of the underlying random field, is a must.